hitesh-pathak/ap-course-series/README.md

     npm install
     ```

-3. **Run the development server**:
+3. **View the Development version**:

     ```sh
     npm run dev
     ```

     This will start the Vite development server.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.
+Open the link shown in the terminal to view it in your browser.
+This is the development snapshot of the project.
+    If you want to preview the project in production instead, follow the below listed steps!

-4. **Build for production**:
+5. **Build for production**:

     ```sh
     npm run build
     ```

-    This will create an optimized production build of your project.
+    This will create an optimized production build of the project.

-5. **Preview the production build**:
+6. **Preview the production build**:

     ```sh
     npm run preview
     ```

     This will preview the production build locally.
+Again Vite should show a url in the terminal, please open this to preview the production version.